kadavilrahul/browser-use-web-terminal-ui/README.md

 1. This version has web UI with gradio
 2. main.py is running well with gradio
 3. Check updated library https://pypi.org/project/browser-use/
+4. Use any IDE with AI support to modify code as per your use.
+5. Modify lines 55, 62 and 69 in main/py to change the LLM model names.
+6. If you are working on a remote Linux headless machine then you will need a GUI and remote desktop connection to access browser.
+You can install Chrome remote desktop on a remote Ubuntu machine using this repo https://github.com/kadavilrahul/chrome_remote_desktop